 To facilitate the expedient conduct of research at the CCNP, we have established an expedited means of submitting experimental protocols to the Rutgers Biomedical and Health Sciences (RBHS) IRB.
 Researchers will work with our staff to develop required materials for the IRB.

 All researchers using the CCNP will have to complete or provide evidence of completion of research ethics training through the CITI Collaborative.
 All researchers from outside of Rutgers University who use the CCNP will need to establish Guest Accounts with our IRB.
-Please click the following links for our protocol template, IRB guest account establishment procedures, and instructions on how to affiliate your already completed CITI training with Rutgers University.
+Please email firstname.lastname@example.org or email@example.com for more information on project proposal and IRB submission process.

 IRB Approval Process